Best Homemade Remedies For Cough

 The flavonoids in the leaves calm the throat muscles used in coughing and reduce inflammation.

-To make thyme tea home, combine 2 tablespoons of crushed thyme leaves with 1 cup of boiling water.
+Combine 2 tablespoons of crushed thyme leaves with 1 cup of boiling water to make thyme tea at home.
 Cover the cup with soaking water for 10 minutes, then strain.

 7. Saltwater Gargle